mcdemarco/prepub/README.md

 While EPUB nominally supports JavaScript coding, this support is optional and thus not available in all EPUB readers.
 PrePub ignores any JavaScript or macros.
 In addition:

 * It does not parse your StoryData or other locations for an alternate start passage title.
+(This shouldn't be necessary, but test with Tweego.)
 * It does not handle multiple authors, or check other locations than StoryAuthor for the author.
 * It does not handle wiki formatting.
-* It does not rewrite your links to use its paragraph numbers (shuffled or not).
+* It does not rewrite your links to use its paragraph numbers (shuffled or not) a la [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html).
+* It does not warn you about duplicate implicit header references.
 * It doesn't have a preface option, and the colophon option could use a tag approach (instead of or in addition to special passaging).
-* It would be nice to respect some of the special passages and tags introduced in Gordian Book.
+* It would be nice to respect some of the special passages and tags introduced in [Gordian Book](https://gordianbook.art)/[WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html).
+* It would be nice to sub-shuffle and fix intermediate passages as in [pangamebook](https://github.com/lifelike/pangamebook).
 * It would be possible to honor include/display/print-style macros.

 ## Making an EPUB